Wright and New York: The Making of America's Architect

-Wright denounced New York as an ?unlivable prison' while revelling in the city's culture.
-The city became an urban foil for Wright's work in the desert and in the ?organic architecture' he promoted as an alternative to the modernist modes of American Art Deco and the International Style.
-New York became a major protagonist at the end of Wright's life as he spent his final years at the Plaza Hotel working on the Guggenheim Museum, the building that would cement his legacy.
+Wright denounced New York as an “unlivable prison even as he reveled in its culture.
+The city became an urban foil for Wright's work in the desert and in the “organic architecture he promoted as an alternative to American Art Deco and the International Style.
+New York became a major protagonist at the end of Wright's life, as he spent his final years at the Plaza Hotel working on the Guggenheim Museum, the building that would cement his legacy.

 Anthony Alofsin has broken new ground by mining the recently opened Wright archives held by Columbia University and the Museum of Modern Art.
 His foundational research provides a crucial and innovative understanding of Wright's life, his career, and the conditions that enabled his success.
 The result is at once a stunning biography and a glittering portrait of early twentieth-century Manhattan.ISBN: 9780300238853 352 pages

 2000+: The Urgencies of Architectural Theory

 Paperback or softback